10BASE2: Comparisons to 10BASE-T

-10BASE2 networks cannot generally be extended without breaking service temporarily for existing users and the presence of many joints in the cable also makes them very vulnerable to accidental or malicious disruption.
-There were proprietary systems that claimed to avoid these problems (e.g. EAD sockets) but these never became widespread, possibly due to a lack of standardization.
+10BASE2 networks cannot generally be extended without temporarily breaking service for existing users, and the presence of many joints in the cable also makes them very vulnerable to accidental or malicious disruption.
+There were proprietary systems that claimed to avoid these problems (e.g., EAD sockets), but these never became widespread, possibly due to a lack of standardization.
 10BASE-T can be extended by making a new connection to a hub.
-A fault in a one hub connection does not necessarily compromise other connections to the hub.
+A fault in one hub connection does not necessarily compromise other connections to the hub.

 10BASE2 systems did have a number of advantages over 10BASE-T. No hub is required as with 10BASE-T, so the hardware cost was minimal, and wiring was particularly easy since only a single wire run is needed, which could be sourced from the nearest computer.
 These characteristics made 10BASE2 ideal for a small network of two or three machines, perhaps in a home where easily concealed wiring was an advantage.
 For a larger complex office network, the difficulties of tracing poor connections made it impractical.
 Unfortunately for 10BASE2, by the time multiple home computer networks became common, the format had already been practically superseded by 10BASE-T.